We need your help to save our trees!

 Tree-trunk banding is considered the most effective way to treat Winter Moth infestations.
-Fort Williams Park Foundation and CELT, along with Town’s Tree Warden, have initiated an effort that will protect susceptible trees by applying BugBarrier Tree Band, a fiber coated with an adhesive that traps the females before they can lay their eggs.
-Alternative at-home methods can also be used, such as applying Tree Tanglefoot to duct tape.
+Fort Williams Park Foundation and CELT, along with Town’s Tree Warden, have initiated an effort that will protect selected susceptible trees at the Robinson Woods Preserve.
+CELT will be using Tanglefoot, a sticky paste applied on top of a plastic strip on the tree trunk that traps the females before they can lay their eggs.
+Alternative at-home methods, and the simple BugBarrier Tree Band also work very well.

-We need volunteers to help band over 150 trees during the November 11-12 weekend.
-If you would like to help in either Fort Williams Park or Robinson Woods, please read contact information below.
+We need volunteers to help band over 150 trees during the November 17th weekend.
+If you would like to help in either Robinson Woods or Fort Williams Park, please read contact information below.

 Robinson Woods (capelandtrust.org)

-Sunday, November 12, from 9am-Noonish, Meet at the Robinson Woods parking lot on Shore Road
+Saturday November 17th from 10am to 12 noon.
+Meet at Robinson Woods parking lot on Shore Road.

 Contact email@example.com or call 767-6054.